vippsas/vipps-partner-api/vipps-partner-api.md

 }
 ```

-The merchant can not change the information provided by the partner, so if
+**Please note:** The merchant can not change the information provided by the partner, so if
 something needs to be corrected, the merchant must contact the partner to have
 the partner submit a new product order with the correct details.

-Due to how the pricing information for a partner is set up internally, it is important
+For instance: The partner name and the price package name is displayed, but can not be changed.

-for the partner to send in correct information for `pricePackageKey` in the request.
+It is important for the partner to send in correct information for `pricePackageKey` in the request.
-Please note, it is not the PriceId (3 digit) but the name such as "standard", "price1", etc
+It the price package _name_ name such as "standard", "price1", etc. that must be used,
+not the three-digit `priceId`.
-that is applicable to the partner.
-If the correct pricePackageKey is not sent in the request,
+If the correct `pricePackageKey` is not sent in the request,
-product order form in the merchant portal will not be prefilled when the merchant logs in using the `returnUrl`.
+the product order form in the merchant portal will not be prefilled when the
+merchant logs in using the `returnUrl`, and the merchant can the4n select
+from all the partner's prices.
 We are working on simplifying this in the future.

 This may be useful: